112: Untamed Youth

 It’s Tears for Fears.
 Or Indiana Bones. –I think they look like the Pet Shop Boys.

 Tears for Fears is an English New Wave band that was formed in 1981.
 They had some of the biggest hits of the ‘80s with 1984’s “Shout,” 1985’s “Everybody Wants to Rule the World,” and 1989’s “Sowing the Seeds of Love.”
 Henry “Indiana” Jones Jr. is a world-hopping archaeologist character played by Harrison Ford and created by George Lucas in a series of four films directed by Steven Spielberg, beginning with the aforementioned Raiders of the Lost Ark.
 The character also appeared in the television series The Young Indiana Jones Chronicles, where he was played as a young boy by Corey Carrier, a late-teen/twentysomething by Sean Patrick Flanery, and an old codger by George Hall.
-The Pet Shop Boys were a synth-pop duo who hit it big in the mid-1980s with songs like “West End Girls.”
-The band consisted of keyboarder Chris Lowe and singer Neil Tennant.
+The Pet Shop Boys are a synth-pop duo who hit it big in the mid-1980s with songs like “West End Girls.”
+The band consists of keyboarder Chris Lowe and singer Neil Tennant.

 Yeah, do you have Nautilus or free weights?